 Well, first of all, OP should realize that she’s not a mere roommate but the landlord/landlady.
 The two girls who are renting two separate rooms in her house are called tenants.

-The responses from AITA members should enlighten this matter to OP, and for OP to realize that a landlord/landlady and a tenant have legal responsibilities.
-And that in order to avoid complications or conflicts as much as possible, a lease agreement should be executed.
+The responses from AITA members brought this matter up to OP, hoping OP would realize that a landlord/landlady and a tenant have legal responsibilities and that, in order to avoid complications or conflicts as much as possible, a lease agreement should be executed.

-ProfessionalMoose547 also advised OP another legal thing to do, “Then the response is easy.
-‘Oh I’m sorry that this arrangement no longer works for you.
+ProfessionalMoose547 also advised OP on another legal thing to do: “Then the response is easy.
+‘Oh, I’m sorry that this arrangement no longer works for you.
 So when exactly are you planning on moving so I can have another tenant set up for the vacancy?’
-And really that’s just a nice reminder that she is infact a tenant, NOT a roommate.
-Please make sure you have solid lease in place so she can’t just leave you high and dry.”
+And really, that’s just a nice reminder that she is in fact a tenant, NOT a roommate.
+Please make sure you have a solid lease in place so she can’t just leave you high and dry.”

-Unhappy_Animator_869 also wanted to remind OP of fairness regarding tenancy, “You may have answered this elsewhere but, did you decrease her rent to reflect the changing living conditions?
-She has gone from her own bathroom and shared spares with just one other person, to a shared bathroom and two other people, her rent should reflect that change.
+Unhappy_Animator_869 also wanted to remind OP of fairness regarding tenancy: “You may have answered this elsewhere, but, did you decrease her rent to reflect the changing living conditions?
+She has gone from her own bathroom and shared spares with just one other person to a shared bathroom and two other people; her rent should reflect that change.
 You changed the living conditions she signed up for.
-If you didn’t reflect that in the rent you charge, Y TA.
+If you didn’t reflect that in the rent you charge, YTA.
 I reread the post and see you’re charging them both the same.
 I’m going to go YTA.
-It’s not her business that you’re not working and looking for a better fit, but I can see how it would sting to be paying the same, for less.
+It’s not her business that you’re not working and looking for a better fit, but I can see how it would sting to be paying the same for less.
 Have a mature conversation about her leaving if that’s what you want, but jacking up her rent as some people are suggesting would be a hella d-ck move.
-(I think you said you don’t want to, so fair play),”Whizzco
+(I think you said you don’t want to, so fair play).”